 One of the best hiking routes in the area is the walk from Montalcino to the Sant’Antimo Abbey through shaded woodland and Brunello vineyards.
 Sant’Antimo Abbey is a beautiful Romanesque church built in the 12th century which was very important for pilgrims on the Francis Way to Rome.
 Built in travertine stone, the abbey stands in perfect isolation on a plain among secular olive groves and lovely wheat fields.
 For lunch we will organize a simple but hearty picnic at the abbey.

-In the afternoon we visit a Brunello family winery right in town.
+In the afternoon we visit a family-run Brunello winery right in town.
 Final celebratory dinner at our favorite trattoria in the center of Montalcino.

 Transfer to Florence

 Departure - Private transfer by Tourissimo from last hotel to the airport (Florence).
 Ask us about extending your stay in Montalcino or Siena.

 Upon request and free of charge, you can use our Ferrino Mustang light aluminum alloy walking poles (highly recommended).

 It's often pointed out that Tuscan cooking has its roots in "cucina povera" - peasant cooking.
 In truth, though, that can be said of most Italian cuisines.
 It's true, though, that Tuscan cooking is a simple one.
 There are no reductions, no fancy sauces, no elaborate creations, no heavy complicated seasoning.